Laminate Flooring Costs Explained [2024]

 Many professionals will suggest using foam underlay instead of a moisture barrier, as the latter will trap moisture and may damage your subfloor, which could affect the rest of the installation.
 They may also advise you to install underfloor heating, especially if any of the rooms are drafty, as this will provide you with waterproof laminate flooring.

-The cost of underlay is around £2 to £4 per square metre for a concrete subfloor and between £2 to £5 per square metre for a wooden subfloor. depending on what you want.
-Some types of flooring have pre-attached underlay, which may be beneficial; however, you can always purchase the type of underlayment you want separately.
+Laminate flooring underlay costs around £2 – £4 per square metre for a concrete subfloor and between £2 – £5 per square metre for a wooden subfloor.
+Some types of flooring have pre-attached underlay, which may be beneficial — however, you can always purchase the type of underlayment you want separately.

 Laminate Flooring Edging Options